ct1/guides/scrapy.md

     ```
     Edit scrapy.cfg and uncomment url in the deploy section
     ```

-Create a new deploy group for remote execution (if needed)
+Create a new deploy group for remote execution
     ```
     [deploy]
     url = http://46.101.85.44